bonitasoft/bonita-doc/md/single-sign-on-with-kerberos.md

 		#   * does no authentication on the engine side
 		#   * impl: com.bonitasoft.engine.authentication.impl.NoAuthenticationServiceImpl
 		# passphraseOrPasswordAuthenticationService
-		#   * Used by SAML2 implementation, login only if a passphrase is valid, or if a username/password is valid.
+		#   * Used by SAML2 and Kerberos implementations, login only if a passphrase is valid, or if a username/password is valid.
 		#   * Requires PassphraseOrPasswordAuthenticationService bean to be uncommented in bonita-tenant-sp-custom.xml
 		#   * impl: com.bonitasoft.engine.authentication.impl.PassphraseOrPasswordAuthenticationService
 		# you can provide your own implementation in bonita-tenant-sp-custom.xml and refer to the bean name of your choice